Skip to contents

 returnDist

-boolean indicating if the distance between individuals should be returned.
-If FALSE (default), only ID1, ID2 columns (and timegroup, splitBy columns if provided) are returned.
-If TRUE, another column "distance" is returned indicating the distance between ID1 and ID2.
+logical indicating if the distance between individuals should be returned.
+If FALSE (default), only individual columns (and timegroup, splitBy columns if provided) are returned.
+If TRUE, a column "distance" is also returned indicating the distance between individuals in the units of the crs, or if crs = NULL no units are set.

 fillNA